Bayern give newcomers a chance in German Cup victory | DW | 15.10.2020

 Experienced Bayern heads such as Jerome Boateng, Niklas Süle, and Thomas Müller provided a good backbone for the team, with the latter netting his second goal of the season with a cool head from the penalty spot on 36 minutes.

-There was also a return for Douglas Costa, who Bayern re-signed after a stint with Juventus in Italy.
+There was also a return for Douglas Costa, who Bayern re-signed after a stint with Juventus in Italy and Flick was happy with his new charges.

+"We are so far satisfied, now we have to see that they get to 100 percent step by step," he said.

 Bayern now have a quick turnaround in the Bundesliga, facing Arminia Bielefeld on Saturday evening.
 It marks the beginning of a gruelling schedule where Bayern will play seven matches within a 22-day period.